ethereum/go-ethereum/docs/_install-and-build/Installing-Geth.md

 Or you can build the entire project and install `geth` along with all developer tools by running `go install ./...` in the `ethereum/go-ethereum` repository root inside your `GOPATH` workspace.

 If you are using macOS and see errors related to macOS header files, install XCode Command Line Tools with `xcode-select --install`, and try again.

+If you encounter `go: cannot use path@version syntax in GOPATH mode` or similar errors, enable gomodules using `export GO111MODULE=on`.

 ### Windows